Home » Buy first or sell first?

 Bridge Loan

-Bridge loans offer a short-term loan which allows homeowners to purchase their next residence by using the home they currently own as collateral.
+Bridge loans offer a short-term loan that allows homeowners to purchase their next residence by using the home they currently own as collateral.
 However, a bridge loan may be more difficult to qualify for.

 Best of luck to you.